coder/coder/docs/about/architecture.md

 **Workspace**

 - Docker and Kubernetes based templates are supported.
-- The `docker_container` resource uses `ghcr.io/coder/envbuilder` as base image.
+- The `docker_container` resource uses `ghcr.io/coder/envbuilder` as the base
+  image.

-The _envbuilder_ checks out the base Docker image from the container registry, and applies extra feature layers, and starts the container with target environment.
+_Envbuilder_ checks out the base Docker image from the container registry, and applies extra feature layers, and starts the container with the target environment.

 ##### Workload supporting resources